 Tuesday, March 10, 2009

-Corned beef and all the Fixings
+Corned Beef and all the Fixings

 Corned beef and cabbage is one of my absolute favorite meals.
 What we think of as Irish fare, corned beef and cabbage is a special feast for some people who only cook it for a St Patrick's Day dinner, but both St. Paddy's Day celebrations and corned beef, are actually American inventions, and also known as the traditional New England Boiled Dinner.
 A corned beef -- and the correct term is indeed "corned beef", not "corn beef" -- requires moist cooking, so it's perfect for the pressure cooker.